How to Start a Trampoline Park

-How much can you potentially make owning a trampoline park?
+How much can a trampoline park owner make?

 Owning a trampoline park can be highly profitable, especially if it has appealing marketing and events and is located in a prime area where the target market has plenty of disposable income.
 Soft Play reports that a park in California reports annual profits of $780,000, and some franchises make millions in profits each year.

 Keep in mind that those results aren’t typical of a single independent park, but independent parks can still be quite successful.
 Factors like a park’s location, number of play related competitors, event offerings, and profit margins will all affect its profitability.
 Careful planning and market research can help to increase the chances of a park being a success.

 Are there grants to start a trampoline park?

 It’s extremely rare to find a grant to start a trampoline park.
 If you search for business grants, you will come across a lot of scams and misinformation.
 Occasionally an organization will offer grants to start a business, however, be skeptical and don’t provide any sensitive personal information or pay money to get more information.

 Legitimate federal grants can be found at Grants.gov, and you can check on your state’s economic development office to see if they have any grants available.

 What is the NAICS code for a trampoline park?